ultravideo/kvazaar/README.md

       --fast-coeff-table <string> : Read custom weights for residual coefficients from a file instead of using defaults [default]
+      --fast-rd-sampling : Enable learning data sampling for fast coefficient table generation
+      --fastrd-accuracy-check : Evaluate the accuracy of fast coefficient prediction
-      --(no-)intra-rdo-et    : Check intra modes in rdo stage only until a zero coefficient CU is found. [disabled] --(no-)early-skip      : Try to find skip cu from merge candidates.
+      --fastrd-outdir : Directory to which to output sampled data or accuracy data, into <fastrd-outdir>/0.txt to 50.txt, one file for each QP that blocks were estimated on --(no-)intra-rdo-et    : Check intra modes in rdo stage only until a zero coefficient CU is found. [disabled] --(no-)early-skip      : Try to find skip cu from merge candidates.